TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 ### vms_in_leap_protection_policy
 - Create the number of VMs specified and implement a Leap Protection Policy
 - Prerequisites: This module requires 2 Clusters be registered to the Prism Central.
 Disaster Recovery for the Local AZ must be enabled.
-This can be done by going to Prism Central -> Data Protection -> Protection Policies -> Create Protection Policy and clicking enable in the title banner.
-The Create Protection Policy workflow can then be cancelled.
+This can be done by going to Prism Central -> Data Protection -> Recovery Plan -> Enable Disaster Recovery.

 ### Tested Versions